 What do the demographics data tell you about the relationship between poverty and race in the world’s only remaining superpower?
 What can you learn about immigration patterns over the past 50 years in different regions of the country?
 Are there any noticeable differences in the per capita income from the previous census?
 You can set yourself the task of figuring out answers to these and many other intriguing questions.

 India’s 2011 Census Report, which contains population data disaggregated by age, gender, income, and housing.
 Sink your teeth into data that only the world’s largest democracy—and second most populous country—can afford you!

 How has the sex ratio of the country changed?
 How does each state compare on the literacy front?
 Have there been any changes in rural fertility rates over the years?
 Now you can find the answers to such questions on your own!

 Ever been stranded at the airport wondering when your flight is actually going to take off?
 How often have your flights been delayed?
 You can get detailed reports on this and other parameters at the above links.
 Now you have something to do the next time you are stuck in an airport lobby with nothing fun to do!

 5. World Bank:

-The World Bank works to eradicate extreme poverty and promote income growth, and in this endeavor they have an amazing repository of data across a variety of indicators that are a joy to work with.
-You can access data by country, and topics such as economy, education, healthcare, trade, development etc. Boy talk about choice!
+The World Bank works to eradicate extreme poverty and promote income growth, and in this endeavour, they have an amazing repository of data across a variety of indicators that are a joy to work with.
+You can access data by country, and topics such as the economy, education, healthcare, trade, development etc. Boy talk about choice!